 In an effort to remedy this situation I propose a new word for that vocabulary: dataflation.
 But before I offer my definition of dataflation, let me provide some context for that 66 million.
 In the most recent U.S. census the number of Americans aged 18 or older was 210 million.
 If you factor in the numerous compromises of personal data records that occurred in 2004, it is entirely possible that data relating to one in three American adults is now "out there," available to be abused.

 This personally identifiable data or PII -- things like name, address, date of birth, Social Security number, mother's maiden name, employer, account numbers, user names and passwords -- is the raw material of identity theft, fraud and other forms of information abuse.
-Some is data
+Some is data we cannot change.
+Some is data that can be changed, but often at considerable cost, to ourselves and the fabric of our society and our economy.
+Hence the term, dataflation: the destabilizing tendency of data to lose value due to factors such as large-scale unauthorized access, excessive abuse and loss of confidentiality.

 For some time now a sort of informal "infoseconomics" has been emerging in the world of corporate IT, based on notions such as the supply of, and demand for, data that are unique to an entity or individual.
 We already know that spending to protect PII reduces profits, while exposure of PII can reduce revenue and create costs.
 What we have not yet figured out how to handle is dataflation, the decline in the relative value of PII as security breaches place more and more of it "in circulation."